Maximizing and Satisficing in Multi-armed Bandits with Graph Information: The Algorithm

+Notice that the \textit{effective number of plays} has a similar role as the number of plays in traditional pure exploration algorithms~\cite{even2006action}.
+Indeed, in the absence of graph information, $t_{{\rm eff},i}$ reduces to $t_i$, the total number of plays of individual arms.
+Lemma~\ref{lem:variance_estimate} recovers high confidence bounds for standard best-arm identification problem~\cite{even2006action}.
+It should be noted that while our work is the first to identify this interpretable quantity explicitly, the result of Lemma~\ref{lem:variance_estimate} in other forms has appeared before in the literature~\cite{NIPS2011_e1d5be1c, valko2014spectral, yang2020laplacianregularized}.

-We introduce our algorithm \algoname{} for best arm identification when the arms can be cast as nodes on a graph. \algoname{} uses insights on graph-based mean estimation~\eqref{eq:mu_estimate} and upper confidence bound estimation~\eqref{eq:hp_bounds} from Section~\ref{sec:arm_elim} for its elimination policies to search for the optimal arm.
+We introduce our algorithm \algoname{} for best arm identification when the arms can be approximately cast as nodes on a graph. \algoname{} uses insights from graph-based mean estimation~\eqref{eq:mu_estimate} and upper confidence bound estimation~\eqref{eq:hp_bounds_proof} for its elimination policies to search for the optimal arm.